- zyBook code

 We get hundreds of unsolicited emails every term from students saying how much they learned and enjoyed it (often asking for access to more zyBooks).
 Teachers tell us lecture time is livelier and teaching more fun.

 zyBooks are expensive to make, deliver, and maintain -- much more than textbooks.
 But we steeply discount zyBooks for students.
 Also, extensions are cheap, and (most) zyBooks can be saved to pdf and printed.
-Grants from the U.S. National Science Foundation and U.S. Dept. of Education helped build the underlying technology.
+Substantial grants from the U.S. National Science Foundation over several years, and an additional grant from the U.S. Dept. of Education, helped build the underlying technology.
 Subscriptions enable us to create, maintain, and support the content and platform.

-We truly wish for you to have success in reaching your learning goals.
+We truly wish you success in reaching your learning goals.
 Let us know how we do!